LotharieSlayer/OBS-scripts/README.md

 **Documentation :** https://dev.twitch.tv/docs/authentication/scopes

-**Finished !** Just copy and paste the Client ID and the Oauth token into the following text fields of your favorite script !
+**Finished !** Just copy and paste the Client ID and the OAuth token into the following text fields of your favorite script !
 ![image](https://user-images.githubusercontent.com/49253492/181570386-597cfaa2-65b4-4834-8ad3-3d1a5956a02d.png)